thewtex/thesis/strain_estimation/strain_estimation.rst

 .. highlights::

   |central_difference_strain_long|: Strains calculated using the central
-  difference method ot compute the displacement gradient.  a) Axial strain, b) shear strain, and c) lateral strain.
+  difference method to compute the displacement gradient.  a) Axial strain, b) shear strain, and c) lateral strain.

-Other popular simple approachs for approximating the local derivative of sampled data include the forward difference method and the backward difference method.
+Other popular simple approaches for approximating the local derivative of sampled data include the forward difference method and the backward difference method.
 In the forward difference method,